Gingerthistle logo

 Ben Seymour was born in Albemarle, North Carolina, and lived in several Southeastern states during his childhood, due to the habit of his father, a UCC minister, of changing churches every five or six years.
 (He said, by then, the congregation had heard all he had to offer.)
 Although Ben’s parents never seemed to have any particular musical gifts, his three older siblings were strongly musical, and exposed him to a wide variety of music over the years.
 One of those is Wayne Seymour (photo), nationally-known folk musician and exceptional dulcimer player.
 Today, Ben performs and enjoys listening to Appalachian, traditional Celtic, and other forms of folk music.
 Ben also builds lap dulcimers and other instruments at home (see Kudzu Patch Productions page), teaches the playing of the lap dulcimer, and engineers and produces sound recordings for Gingerthistle and local artists.
 Ben spent nine years as a volunteer at WNCW (88.7 FM) co-hosting the popular "Celtic Winds" show on Sunday afternoons.

 Ben and Becky met during Fall Quarter 1979 in a Philosophy of Aesthetics class at the University of Tennessee, Knoxville, immediately recognized each other as soulmates, and were married during the following Spring break.
-Since then, the two lived briefly in Asheville and Hendersonville, NC until they finally settled in the Green Creek area of Polk County, NC, where they live with their cats.
+Since then, the two lived briefly in Asheville and Hendersonville, NC until December of 1988, when they finally settled in the Green Creek area of Polk County, NC, where they live with their cats.

 "Where did the name 'Gingerthistle' come from?"